e-miz/e-miz.github.io/README.md

 ## Adding Publications

 - Add publications to a single zotero collection which can be exported with better bibtex
-- Export the colleciton twice:
+- Export the collection twice:
     - As better bibtex CSL json
     - As better bibtext JSON: This one contains tags used for filtering
 - `pixi run multibib`